adam-home/carme/README.md

 Configuration is loaded from the `config.edn` file in the working directory, unless overridden.

-You need a `keystore.jks` containing your server-side certificate in the directory from which you start the server.
+You must configure where Carme will load server-side certificates from.
+You have two options; either:

+A Java keystore
+e.g.

+    :keystore          "path/to/keystore.jks"
+    :keystore-password "password for keystore"

+or a private key and certificate in PEM files (Let's Encrypt are a good source for these) e.g.

+    :privkey-file "path/to/privkey.pem"
+    :cert-file    "path/to/fullchain.pem"

+If you provide both, the Java keystore has priority.

-> lein run [path to config file]
+    lein run [path to config file]

 or

-> lein uberjar
+    lein uberjar

->
-> java -jar target/carme-*-standalone.jar [path to config file]
+    java -jar target/carme-*-standalone.jar [path to config file]

 ## License